 - An online application form.
 Depending on the employer, this might be a very quick form concentrating on your personal and contact details before sending you onto a suite of online ability tests or game-based recruitment exercises (see below) – or it might require you to answer application questions and/or upload a CV and covering letter.
 Read our advice on answering management scheme application questions and how to write a CV for a graduate management role.

 - Online ability tests or games-based recruitment exercises.
 These are usually timed and either assess particular abilities (such as your numeracy or inductive reasoning) or how you would react to certain workplace scenarios.
-Read our advice on tackling online tests and games and access practice tests; taking the Graduate Benchmark trio of tests will also allow you to practise the most common tests, identify your strengths and compare your results to those of others.
+Read our advice on tackling online tests and games and access practice tests.

-As with any graduate role, getting work experience that’s related to the sector you’re interested in will put you on the right track for getting hired.
+As with any graduate role, getting work experience that is related to the sector you’re interested in will put you on the right track for getting hired.
 Many employers offer formal internships – some will have a clear management focus while others will offer a general insight into the sector.

 - Check out our article on internships to find out what sort of placement you should be applying for.